-The forecast shows the effect on Juniper of increased competition from Cisco Systems Inc. (CSCO) and other networking equipment makers and slower spending by telecommunications carriers, which generate 60 percent of Juniper’s revenue.
+The forecast shows the effect on Juniper of increased competition from Cisco Systems Inc. (CSCO:US) and other networking equipment makers and slower spending by telecommunications carriers, which generate 60 percent of Juniper’s revenue.
 The company’s stock has fallen 14 percent this year.

 “The environment, particularly on the carrier side, is very difficult,” John Slack, an analyst with Caris & Co. in San Francisco, said in an interview.
 “The North American carriers, AT&T and Verizon, they seem OK, but it’s unclear whether the strength there can offset the weakness that continues in Europe.”

 Spending by telecommunications carriers in North America improved during the quarter while demand from the federal government and financial services companies was soft, Juniper Chief Executive Officer Kevin Johnson said in an interview.

 “Clearly we’re seeing some strength in the U.S. and some softness in Europe, as are many others,” Johnson said.
 “Asia- Pacific seems relatively stable.”

 Juniper stock rose 2.4 percent to $18 at 5:23 p.m.
 New York time in extended trading after the earnings report.
 The increase was probably a result of the shares having been “beaten to a pulp” and signs that Juniper is making improvements to its finances, according to Brian Marshall, an analyst with ISI Group in San Francisco.